danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 # ``ApiKit``

-ApiKit is a Swift SDK that helps you integrate with external REST APIs.
+ApiKit is a Swift SDK that helps you integrate with any REST API.